-- 196. Epic restates, re-alleges, and incorporates by reference each of the allegations set forth in the rest of this Complaint as if fully set forth herein. - 197.
-Google's conduct violates Section 2 of the Sherman Act, which prohibits the "monopoliz[ation of] any part of the trade or commerce among the several States, or with foreign nations".
-15 U.S.C. § 2. - 198.
-The Android In-App Payment Processing Market is a valid antitrust market.
-In the alternative, the Android Games Payment Processing Market is a valid antitrust market. - 199.
-Google holds monopoly power in the Android In-App Payment Processing Market and, in the alternative, in the Android Games Payment Processing Market.
+196. 158.
+Epic restates, re-alleges, and incorporates by reference each of the allegations set forth in the rest of this Complaint as if fully set forth herein.

-- 200. Google has unlawfully acquired monopoly power in these Markets, including through the anti-competitive acts described herein.
-And however Google initially acquired its monopoly, it has unlawfully maintained its monopoly, including through the anti-competitive acts described herein. - 201.
-Google's conduct affects a substantial volume of interstate as well as foreign commerce. - 202.
-Google's conduct has substantial anti-competitive effects, including increased prices and costs, reduced innovation and quality of service, and lowered output. - 203.
-As an app developer and as the developer of a competing in-app payment processing solution, Epic has been harmed by Defendants' anti-competitive conduct in a manner that the antitrust laws were intended to prevent.
-Epic has suffered and continues to suffer damages and irreparable injury, and such damages and injury will not abate until an injunction ending Google's anti-competitive conduct issues.
+197. 459.
+Google's conduct violates Section 2 of the Sherman Act, which prohibits the "monopoliz[ation of] any part of the trade or commerce among the several 198.
+160. The Android In-App Payment Processing Market is a valid antitrust market.
+In the alternative, the Android Games Payment Processing Market is a 199.
+161. Google holds monopoly power in the Android In-App Payment Processing Market and, in the alternative, in the Android Games Payment Processing 200.
+162. Google has unlawfully acquired monopoly power in these Markets, including through the anti-competitive acts described herein.
+And however Google initially acquired its monopoly, it has unlawfully maintained its monopoly, 201.
+163. Google's conduct affects a substantial volume of interstate as 202.
+164. Google's conduct has substantial anti-competitive effects, including increased prices and costs, reduced innovation and quality of service, and 203.
+165. As an app developer and as the developer of a competing in-app payment processing toolsolution, Epic has been harmed by Defendants' anti-competitive conduct in a manner that the antitrust laws were intended to prevent.
+Epic has suffered and continues to suffer damages and irreparable injury, and such damages and injury will not abate until an injunction ending Google's anti-competitive Android In-App Payment Processing Market: Developer Distribution Agreement)